 MS: It was more or less a continuation.
 Some of the songs were already begun like 'London Mick,' Ladbroke Grove Symphony,' 'Then She Made the Lasses-O' and a version of 'Where The Action Is.'
 I had all those songs in progress at the time the last album came out.

-One of the songs on this record, ‘Out Of All This Blue’ was also the title of your last album.
+One of the songs on this record, 'Out Of All This Blue', was also your last album's title.
 Has there been a version of the song around for a while that maybe wasn’t quite finished to a standard you were happy with?

 Did it take a while to come up with the lyric?

-MS: It sure did – I battled with it for about three years.
-I did other things of course during those three years, but every now and again I would return to the song and fight with that lyric.
+MS: It sure did - I battled with it for about three years.
+Of course, I did other things during those three years, but I would return to the song and fight with that lyric now and again.